Cryptozoology

 Age 1: I screech when my mother leaves the room, fitful for a nipple, her arms powdery, unconditional.

-Age 2: I flash teeth; she stops nursing.
+Age 2: I bite; she stops nursing.

 Age 6: My father is cold in the morning, ablaze at night.
 At church, I learn the concept of sin.
 I repeat, “Fuck you, Jesus” in my head, worrying I’ll go to hell.
 I get my sister in on it, just in case.